SEDERS FOR YOU

 It has been our tradition to ask an initial question of each participant: what's a favorite Passover memory; who was an influential person in your life; relate a joyous event in your life that you're thankful for; who would play the role of Pharaoh / Moses in your life; what songs are especially meaningful to you; how would you react if faced with the prospect of leaving home (Exodus/Explusion/Holocaust/Immigration).
 This time, participants brought their own questions, which other participants answered.

 The Afikomen hunt centered on finding and then assembling pieces of a map of the Exodus to reveal a hint on the Afikomen's location.
-The map pieces were keyed to the first 10 Steps of the seder (Blessing over Wine, Washing Hands, Eating Karpas; etc), as well as being hidden elsewhere throughout the house, in fake Afkikomens.
+The map pieces were on objects keyed to the first 10 Steps of the Seder (Blessing over Wine, Washing Hands, Eating Karpas; etc), as well as being hidden elsewhere throughout the house, in fake Afkikomens.
+The hunt was a rambling message that wound its way across the back of the map; I took care to insure no single puzzle piece contained the words that were key to the afikomen location.

 The Inverse Seder

-The inspiration for this seder, credited to Larry Denenberg, was that most people skim, or skip altogether, the 2nd half of the seder, those portions following the meal.
-As a way of focusing on those frequently neglected portions, an inverted or reverse seder was conceived.
+The inspiration for this Seder, credited to Larry Denenberg, is that most people skim, or skip altogether, the 2nd half of the Seder, those portions following the meal.
+As a way of focusing on those frequently neglected portions, an inverted or reverse Seder was conceived.
 When viewed from a different perspective, sometimes interesting relationships are revealed.

 The Green Stamps / Slavery Seder